 Romans 15:26 For it hath pleased them of Macedonia and Achaia to make a certain contribution for the poor saints which are at Jerusalem.

-1 Corinthians 16:1 Now concerning the collection for the saints, as I have given order to the churches of Galatia, even so do ye.
+1 Corinthians 16:1 Now concerning the collection for the saints, as I have given orders to the churches of Galatia, even so, do you.

-1 Corinthians 16:2 Upon the first day of the week let every one of you lay by him in store, as God hath prospered him, that there be no gatherings when I come.
+1 Corinthians 16:2 On the first day of the week let every one of you lay by him in store, as God hath prospered him, that there be no gatherings when I come.